Red and pink of the sandstone cliffs in Zion National Park

 Virgin River Gorge to St. George, Utah

-Besides the “Welcome to Utah” sign, the remaining drive on Interstate 15 until you get to the state line is pretty insignificant but from the state line to St. George there are an plenty of sites that could be added to a Las Vegas to Zion itinerary.
-White Domes Nature Preserve, Tonaquint Nature Center and St. George Dinosaur Discovery Site are just a few places to include.
+Besides the “Welcome to Utah” sign, the remaining stretch driving into Utah is pretty insignificant.
+St. George, Utah, the first larger city you’ll come to in Utah, offers plenty of activities that could be added to a Las Vegas to Zion National Park road trip.
+White Domes Nature Preserve, Tonaquint Nature Center and St. George Dinosaur Discovery Site are just a few to mention.

-Red Cliffs National Conservation Area is another stunning area just north of St. George on I-15, with amazing hiking and a small first-come first-served campground.
-For those that like to count on a campsite, there’s also a KOA nearby.
+Red Cliffs National Conservation Area is another unique area just north of St. George on I-15.
+It has amazing hiking and a cute, small first-come first-served campground.
+For those that like to count on a campsite, there’s also a nearby KOA.

 The white Navajo cliffs at Snow Canyon State Park